-Philippe ESLING will present his habilitation for directing researches at IRCAM, which title is: Probabilistic Generetive Models for Artificial Creative Intelligence, on the 14th of January 22 at 4PM.
+Philippe ESLING has defended his habilitation for directing researches at IRCAM, which title is: Probabilistic Generetive Models for Artificial Creative Intelligence, on the 14th of January 22 at 4PM.

 You can follow this habilitation at: https://youtu.be/S0Gys2PmFYQ

 et it is on the Ircam's MEDIA site: https://medias.ircam.fr/xd90aa1

 His jury is: